DishInstagram/ DishNews/ DishOn The Show/ DishViral

 The unsettling tension and cries for change have left many wondering how they can help.
 Below are a few ways to do your part in the fight against inequality, injustice, and police brutality.

 Participate In Organized Actions For Breonna Taylor

 As financial activism is a great way to support the cause, you can always put your money where your mouth is and donate to advocacy groups.
 To help spread the wealth, you can challenge friends and family to match your donation or simply share ways to donate on social media.
-The George Floyd Memorial Fund, Color of Change, Campaign Zero, are a few options.
+Color of Change and Campaign Zero, are a few options.
 See below for more.

 Demand that police officers are held accountable for their actions by researching current laws, proposed changes, and contacting your representatives at the local, state, and national levels.
 Campaign Zero is a good place to start as they have a comprehensive data and research-backed solution to ending police brutality.

 Showing up and making your voice heard is always a great way to stand in solidarity.
-BlackLivesMatter has a map of their organized protests in your area and ways you can connect with local chapters.
 But if you’re going to protest, you should be well-versed on your rights.
 In addition to BlackLivesMatter, ACLU has a comprehensive list that details your protestors’ rights.

 Here are a few social media accounts you can follow that highlight the current climate, raise awareness about racial injustice, and provide knowledge for those who would like to learn more about what’s going on and how they can get involved.